qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/admin/pre-workshop.md

 ## In advance

-* A few e-mail reminders with checklists of prereqs
+* A few e-mail reminders with checklists of prerequisites
     * CryoCloud setup is critical!
 * Set up the workshop Zoom meeting's settings
     * Disable chat?
 Or just say "We're not using it"?
 May want to leave it open